-If your IoT plans are becoming IoT = !#$%^&, let us at the CYCOGS®
+If your IoT plans are becoming IoT = !#$%^&, wisely let us at the CYCOGS®

-company help you make IoT a success for you.
+Company carefully make IoT a lasting success for you.

-The CPS and the IoT space are evolving and complex, please contact us to help you prepare now.
+The CPS and the IoT space are rapidly evolving and complex, please contact us to prepare right now.

-Contact information such as your name, email address, title, company, and telephone number.
+Contact information like your name, email address, title, company, and telephone number.